williamvds/website/content/blog/git/index.md

 ```

 A reflog is kept for each head, and so as long as an unreachable commit is
 accessible through commits in any reflog Git will keep them around.
+Reflogs are
-Reflogs are pruned over time when you run Git commands, by default keeping the
+pruned over time when you run Git commands, by default keeping the last 90 days
-last 90 days of history[^8], which is plenty of time in most cases to recover
+of history,[^git-garbage-collection] which is plenty of time in most cases to
-useful work you accidentally made unreachable.
-Unreachable objects are created
+recover useful work you accidentally made unreachable.
+Unreachable objects are
-fairly regularly while using Git, e.g. when you stage a file multiple times
+created fairly regularly while using Git, e.g. when you stage a file multiple
-before committing it.
-Garbage collection stops these objects from bloating your
+times before committing it.
+Garbage collection stops these objects from bloating
-local repository.
+your local repository.

 Don't rely on the reflog to save things that you want to be kept safe in the
 long-term - use [branches](#branches) or [the stash](#stash) instead.